 The Covid-19 pandemic, and measures to contain it, have slowed economic and social activity in the Group's geographical markets.
 While these conditions persist, the level of sales activity in affected markets has been, and will continue to be, adversely impacted through a reduction in travel and agency and bancassurance activity.
-In particular, sales in the Group's Hong Kong business continue to be adversely impacted by the border restrictions in place with Mainland China, and any recovery will be dependent on the timing and extent of the easing of these restrictions and the return of Mainland China customers, which currently remains uncertain.
-These impacts may be prolonged in markets which continue to rely on containment measures based on restrictions of movement rather than vaccine deployment.
+In particular, sales in the Group's Hong Kong business continue to be adversely impacted by the border restrictions in place with Mainland China.
+In FY 2020, during which the border closure occurred in Q1, the APE sales of the Group's Hong Kong business reduced by \$1,258 million (or 62 per cent) compared to 2019.
+In FY 2021, during which the border remained closed for the entire year, the APE sales of the Hong Kong business reduced by \$208 million (or 27 per cent) compared to 2020.
+These impacts to the APE sales of the Group's Hong Kong business were largely as a result of the border closure.
+Recovery in sales levels will be dependent on the timing and extent of the easing of these restrictions, with the emergence of the Covid-19 Omicron variant further increasing uncertainty to the return of Mainland China customers as well as the resumption of their demand for the Group's products in Hong Kong.
+These impacts may be prolonged in markets which continue to rely on containment measures based on restrictions of movement.
 The impact on economic activity and employment levels may result in an elevated incidence of claims, lapses, or surrenders of policies, and some policyholders may choose to defer or stop paying insurance premiums or reduce deposits into retirement plans.
 The pandemic may also indirectly result in elevated claims and policy lapses or surrenders, with some delay in time before being felt by the Group, due to factors such as policyholders deferring medical treatment during the pandemic, or policyholders lapsing or surrendering their policies on the expiry of grace periods for premium payments provided by the Group's businesses.
-While these impacts to the Group have not been material to date, the full extent of the impact of the Covid-19 pandemic is currently highly uncertain and the Group's claims and persistency experience to date and its current insurance assumptions cannot be taken as an indicator of future potential experience from the Covid-19 pandemic which may deteriorate significantly and have a material adverse effect on Prudential's business, financial condition, results of operations and prospects.
+The Group's assessment to date is that elevated mortality claims in some markets can be attributed to Covid-19.
+The full extent of the impact of the Covid-19 pandemic is currently uncertain and the Group's claims and persistency experience to date and its current insurance assumptions cannot be taken as an indicator of future potential experience from the Covid-19 pandemic which may deteriorate significantly and have a material adverse effect on Prudential's business, financial condition, results of operations and prospects.
+The potential longer-term impacts of the pandemic may include latent morbidity impacts from the deferral of medical treatment by policyholders.
+It may be a factor in increasing morbidity claims and there may be implications from other factors such as long-term post-Covid-19 symptoms (although there is currently no consensus on the longer term impact on morbidity).